ucb-rit/savio-training-containers-2021/containers.md

 This training session will cover the following topics:

-# Introduction to containers
+- Introduction to containers
+   - Comparison with VMs
+   - Docker and Singularity
+   - Advantages of containers
+- Basic usage of containers
+   - Demo of running a Singularity container
+   - More details on running a container
+   - Use with Slurm
+   - Sources of images

+(need to add outline items for Wei, Oliver, Nicolas sections)

-## What is a container
+# What is a container?

- - Containerization provides an isolated environment in which you can install your software and dependencies.
+ - Containerization provides "lightweight, standalone, executable packages of software that include everything needed to run an application: code, runtime, system tools, system libraries and settings".
  - Containers are similar to virtual machines in some ways, but much lighter-weight.
  - Containers are portable, shareable, and reproducible.